 Essential to this approach is progress toward an ultimate vision or aspirational goal of a code reform effort.
 The Users' Guide to Zoning Reform provides coding language in critical areas to address what Michigan communities have found to be the most pressing coding problems, but fixing these issues will not guarantee vibrant, diverse places.
 For some cities and villages, a comprehensive coding reform may be necessary.
-However, engaging in such a process will be easier and more equitable with the foundation of the progress and engagement of the incremental code changes that have occurred in the year(s) prior, building political will and establishing momentum.
+However, engaging in such a process will be easier and more equitable after incremental zoning code changes have built political will and established momentum.